S.H.I.E.L.D.: H.A.M.M.E.R.

 H.A.M.M.E.R. replaces S.H.I.E.L.D. after it is dissolved when Norman Osborn is appointed the new head following the conclusion of the Skrull attack.
-It was not established what H.A.M.M.E.R. stands for; in Dark Avengers #1, Osborn told Victoria Hand, the new deputy director, that it does stand for something, and when she asked what it stands for, he told her, "Get to work on it for me.
-That is one of the many things on your 'To Do' list."
 Former S.H.I.E.L.D. agents and members of Hydra are hired as agents.
 H.A.M.M.E.R. promotes Osborn's personal team of Avengers, a group composed mostly of former Thunderbolts members and former members of the Mighty Avengers.
 Osborn also eliminates all of Tony Stark's influence on S.H.I.E.L.D., including the Cape-Killer Armor and the Red and Gold Helicarrier.
 He also replaces all agents loyal to Nick Fury, Captain America, or Iron Man with agents loyal to himself.
-Also, in the Captain America: Reborn Prelude, when Sin, who is captured by H.A.M.M.E.R, asks what it stands for, the agent present says that it's classified and she does not have security clearance.

 S.P.E.A.R.

 S.P.E.A.R.—in the pages of Avengers World—is a Chinese intelligence-gathering organization created for homeland security and has a flying headquarters called the Circle.
 It was created by the Chinese government to be on the same level as S.H.I.E.L.D. following Thanos' invasion of Earth.
-Falcon first encountered S.P.E.A.R. and their director, Xian Zheng, at the time when Gorgon planned to launch an attack on China using the giant dragon whose head is where Madripoor grows out of.
-When the Hand attacked the Circle, they deployed their own superhuman response team called the Ascendants which consists of Devastator III, Monkey King, Sabre III, Vector II, and Weather Witch.
+Falcon first encountered S.P.E.A.R. and their director, Xian Zheng, at the time when Gorgon planned to launch an attack on China.
+When the Hand attacked the Circle, they deployed their own superhuman response team called the Ascendants which consists of Devastator, Monkey King, Sabre, Vector, and Weather Witch.